Lonely, angry, eager to make history: Online mobs are likely to remain a dangerous reality

 WallStreetBets’ popularity is particularly fascinating, said three researchers at the Georgia Institute of Technology who studied the subreddit last year, because it is practically designed to be off-putting.

 Its followers constantly trolled and insulted one another with crude meme-filled lingo, and members joked about how poorly the board was managed and how stupid everyone else was.
-Moderators actively purged newcomers through sacrificial “traps,” and posts about money-losing bets were so commonplace and popular that they became a subgenre: “Loss porn.”
+Moderators actively purged newcomers, and posts about money-losing bets were so commonplace and popular that they became a subgenre: “Loss porn.”

-Yet people loved it, the researchers found.
+Yet its members loved it, the researchers found.
 Followers said they felt a cozy “sense of camaraderie” there that they compared to a fraternity or neighborhood bar.
-One 22-year-old fan told the researchers that the place was a “cesspool of half idiot, half geniuses, all trying to get rich,” adding, “I felt like I was home.”
+One 22-year-old follower told the researchers that the place was a “cesspool of half idiot, half geniuses, all trying to get rich,” adding, “I felt like I was home.”

 To the researchers, what made the group so unwelcoming — the abuse of the newbie, the public shaming, the in-group slang — was also what helped drive people together.
 The board’s anonymity and ephemerality forced users to signal their status and identity to one another to gain respect, to constantly prove that they were one of the team and in on the joke.